blind-computing/sonargnulinux/readme.md

 The distribution isn't ready yet.
 If you see a release in the releases section, it most likely is a beta and should *not* be used on a primary device!
 If you are somewhat experienced with linux you may continue, but please not blame me for not starting speech dispatcher for you in your installation!
 The lack of a proper gui installer is currently worked on.
 ## todos
 * a proper gui installer to use with orca
-* update sonar-release and include the updated version in packages The installer is currently my priority.
 ### For the Manjaro team members
 If you see this, i would kindly ask, if there is a possibility to include sonar specific packages in the official manjaro repositories.
 If there would be such possibility, please mail me at stasp@poczta.sytes.net or make an issue here.
 ### If you can spare your free time, please help!